SuryaPatil/GraduationChecklist/README.md

 # React File Upload

-> This is a full stack React-Express file uploader but could easily be modified to work with any back-end including cloud storage
+> This is a full stack React-Express app that can parse Stony Brook University PDF Transcripts written in a specific format.

 ## Quick Start
+Running this project requires Node.js.
+If Node is not installed on your machine, follow these directions: https://nodejs.org/en/download/
 ```bash
 # Install dependencies server/client
 npm install